sw360/sw360vagrant/README.md

 $ ./generate_box.sh
 ```

-This can take a while, but the the sw360-base box will be created, installed and ready
+This can take a while, but the the sw360-base box will be created, installed and ready to use.
-to use.

-In a bit longer, the `generate_box.sh` script creates a new box based on a standard Ubuntu 16.04 box.
+In a bit longer, the `generate_box.sh` script creates a new box based on a standard Ubuntu 16.04 box as downloaded before.
 Puppet then installs the required aptitude packages (openjdk-8-jdk, curl, unzip, couchdb, maven, gitcore, postgresql, apache), generates the couchdblucene.war, unpacks tomcat and liferay, creates a new user "siemagrant" and adds a ssh key to it, so that the box can be accessed by ssh logging without password.

 ### 4. Provision a new box

-With this step, a new box is created from the sw360-base box and is configured to allow
-for the deployment of SW360.
-Before that, the fossology keys

-* fossology.id_rsa and
-* fossology.id_rsa.pub

-have to be copied into the `./shared` directory.
-Furthermore, the `/shared/fossology.properties` might have to be adjusted.

 If you have built a vagrant box from this directory earlier, you will have to destroy it first via